What is best for the horse?

 Dr. Schumacher again posed the question, “if it doesn’t affect LH in horses why are we using it?”
 He added the arguments sounded similar to discussions before reserpine, a long-acting tranquilizer, was put on the forbidden substance list.

 Trainers Babick and Wickes state Regu-Mate is not the answer.
-They say by banning MPA, horses with hormone imbalances are less likely to be taken care of at someone’s home facility by a junior or amateur.
+Consequently, their concern involves making horses stabled at home, with hormone imbalances, more difficult to manage for junior and amateur riders.
 Ultimately, making the sport less accessible.